slow-and-serious/caller-app/README.md

 ## GETTING STARTED:
+### Development
+- in the project directory
     - `poetry shell` to start your virtual environment
     - `poetry install` to install dependencies
-- create .env file with listed <a href="#env">below</a> variables and save it into 'penny_pincher' directory
+    - create .env file with listed <a href="#env">below</a> variables and save it into 'server' directory
-- `python manage.py makemigrations` - to generate DB schema
-- `python manage.py migrate` - to create DB schema
-- `python manage.py createsuperuser` - to create user with admin access
-- `python manage.py collectstatic` - to collect apps static files
     - `python manage.py runserver` - to run server
+- navigate to the `frontend` directory and run:
+    - `yarn install` to install node dependencies
-- `python manage.py process_tasks` - to start background queue
+    - `yarn start` to start development server
+Now you have the back end running on `localhost:8000` and the front end running on `localhost:3000`

+### Production (using Docker)
+- navigate to the `frontend` directory and run `yarn build`
+- navigate to the root and run `docker-compose up --build -d` to run the server, then navigate to `localhost` in your browser

 If you're having troubles with installing `psycopg2` try this solution (for Mac users):
 `brew install openssl`